-About me
+About Me

-My research centres on the interaction between enumerative geometry and representation theory.
+My research centers on the interaction between enumerative geometry and representation theory.
 I am interested in enumerative invariants, moduli spaces of quivers, Hall algebras, deformation theory, derived categories, A-infinity algebras, among many other things.

 Contact: